robertospacey/A3F-NLP_NA100-data/README.md

-This repository showcases all the data used adn produced in the Spacey Martín et al 2024 paper.
+This repository provides replication materials for the analysis produced in the Spacey Martín et al 2024 paper.

 The 'Manuscript_model_results' file includes all of the analysis data produced by the NLP model.